anopheles-genomic-surveillance/selection-atlas/README.md

 snakemake -c4 --snakefile workflow/analysis.smk
 ```

-The outputs of the analysis workflow will be stored in the "build" folder, under a sub-folder named according to the "analysis_version" parameter given in the workflow configuration file.
+The outputs of the analysis workflow will be stored in the "results" folder, under a sub-folder named according to the "analysis_version" parameter given in the workflow configuration file.

 Remember that if you make any significant changes to the configuration and rerun the workflow, change the "analysis_version" parameter in the workflow configuration file.